weixiao-huang/silver-spoon/docs/README.md

 ### Linux

-There's no need to do any thing.
+You'll need to allow the xhost access by using `xhost + loacl:root`

 ### MacOS